devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 ## Webpack

-Since webpack has been added as a new background process which gitlab depends on in development, the [GDK must be updated and reconfigured](../update-gdk.md) in order to work properly again.
+Since webpack has been added as a new background process which GitLab depends on in development, the [GDK must be updated and reconfigured](../update-gdk.md) in order to work properly again.